postsharp/Metalama.Documentation/content/conceptual/aspects/templates/auxilliary-templates.md

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/AuxiliaryTemplate_TemplateInvocation.cs]

 This example is contrived in two regards.
 First, it would make sense in this case to use two aspects.
 Second, the use of a `protected` method invoked by `AroundCaching` would be preferable in this case.
-The use of <xref:Metalama.Framework.Aspects.TemplateInvocation> makes sense when the template to call is not a part of the same class -- for instance if the caching aspect accepts options that can be set from a fabric, and that would allow users to supply a different implementation of this logic without overriding the caching attribute itself.
+The use of <xref:Metalama.Framework.Aspects.TemplateInvocation> makes sense when the template to call is not a part of the same class &mdash; for instance if the caching aspect accepts options that can be set from a fabric, and that would allow users to supply a different implementation of this logic without overriding the caching attribute itself.